gravitational/workshop/monitoring-6.x.md

 (Source: https://medium.com/faun/production-grade-kubernetes-monitoring-using-prometheus-78144b835b60)

-All metrics collected by node-exporter and kube-state-metrics are placed into the k8s database in Prometheus.
+All metrics collected by node-exporter and kube-state-metrics are stored as time series in Prometheus.
 See below for a list of metrics collected by Prometheus.
 Each metric is stored as a separate “series” in Prometheus.

 Prometheus allows users to differentiate on the things that are being measured.
 Label names should not be used in the metric name as that leads to some redundancy.